 Project Description

 Formerly owned by Royal Mail, 160 Old Street is a nine storey office redevelopment scheme in London, designed & developed by Great Portland Estates and Orms Architects on behalf of the Great Ropemaker Partnership.
-In 2020, 160 Old Street won twice at the BCO Awards in the categories of best London ‘Refurbished / Recycled Workplace’ & ‘Innovation’.
+The 160 Old Street redevelopment won twice at the BCO Awards in the categories of best London ‘Refurbished / Recycled Workplace’ & ‘Innovation’.

 The Challenge

-Completed in 2018, the 14,920m² office space comprises a complex array of 29 different roof zones over multiple floor levels, with 16 of the areas designed with blue roof SuDS attenuation and biodiverse roofs and/or composite decking.
+The 14,920m² office space comprises a complex array of 29 different roof zones over multiple floor levels, with 16 of the areas designed with blue roof SuDS attenuation, biodiverse roofs and/or composite decking.
 The SuDS measures were needed to meet the National Planning Policy Framework (NPPF) & local planning requirements to slow surface water run-off during key extreme rainfall events.

 The Solution

-The ABG blueroof system was deemed the most cost-effective SuDS solution for the restricted/urban site, with the construction of a basement attenuation tank deemed impractical and expensive.
+The ABG blueroof system was deemed the most cost-effective SuDS solution for the urban site, with the construction of a basement attenuation tank deemed impractical and expensive.

 By retaining the attenuation within the building footprint, blue roofs are ideal for urban environments where ground space is limited.
 During moderate rainfall events the water permeates through the blue roof system and into the roof’s rainwater outlets as normal.